ka9cql/pifm/README.md

 Run the ./pifm binary with no command line arguments to find usage.

 The second command line argument is the frequency to transmit on, as a number in Mhz.
-Eg. This will transmit on 100.0 Mhz
+Eg. This will transmit on 144.390 Mhz

-> sudo ./pifm sound.wav 100.0
+> sudo ./pifm sound.wav 144.390

-It will work from about 1Mhz up to 250Mhz, although the broadcast FM band in the USA is 88.1 Mhz to 107.9 Mhz
+It will work from about 1Mhz up to 250Mhz, although the 2-meter ham radio band in the USA is 144.0 Mhz to 146.0 Mhz

-Some FM radio receivers will only tune to a signal that lies on an odd multiple of .1 MHz (e.g. use 99.9 Mhz, not 99.8 or 100.0)

 ### The details of how it works

 The code was hacked together over a few hours at the [Code Club pihack](http://blog.codeclub.org.uk/blog/brief/).
 It uses the hardware on the raspberry pi that is actually meant to generate spread-spectrum clock signals on the GPIO pins to output FM Radio energy.
 This means that all you need to do to turn the Raspberry-Pi into a (ridiculously powerful) FM Transmitter is to plug in a wire as the antenna (as little as 20cm will do) into GPIO pin 4 and run the code posted below.
-It transmits on 100.0 MHz.
+It transmits on 144.390 MHz.

 When testing, the signal only started to break up after we went through several conference rooms with heavy walls, at least 50m away, and crouched behind a heavy metal cabinet.
 The sound quality is ok, but not amazing, as it currently plays some clicks when the CPU gets switched away to do anything else than play the music.
 We made a kernel mode driver that used the DMA controller to offload the CPU and play smooth music without loading the CPU.
 DMA from userspace is awesome and awful at the same time!